HOW TO SPEND TWO WEEKS IN SWITZERLAND

 A day trip to Lake Brienz and Brienz and Brienz Rothorn from Interlaken is a great way to experience the natural beauty and outdoor activities of Switzerland.

-To get to Lake Brienz and Brienz, you can take a scenic train or boat ride from Interlaken, offering stunning views of the surrounding mountains and lakes.
+To get to Lake Brienz and Brienz, take a scenic train or boat ride from Interlaken, offering stunning views of the surrounding mountains and lakes.

 Once you arrive in Brienz, you can explore the charming town with its traditional Swiss architecture, artisanal shops, and the Ballenberg Open-Air Museum.